surryjm/wordle-clone/README.md

 # Wordle-ish
-A recreation of the word game Wordle, made with HTML, CSS and JavaScript
+Wordle-ish, based on the game Wordle, made with HTML, CSS and JavaScript